giantswarm/external-dns-app/README.md

 - The cloudprovider is AWS.
 - API access is internal and therefore authentication is provided by KIAM.
-- Only public Hosted Zones should be updated.
 - Only Ingress resources in the namespace `web-app` should be reconciled.
+- Only Hosted Zone `Z262CGXUQ3M97` will be modified.

 ```yaml
 # values.yaml